 The Computer Science department believes that the continued development and implementation of the program is integral to the growth and purpose of the college.
 The program exists to serve the educational and career needs of the citizens and employers in the community.
 The Computer Science faculty have the responsibility of assuring employers that they are training potential employees who are competent, creative, eager to solve problems, and dedicated to staying current in the field.
 The ultimate responsibility is to assist students in growing and learning as unique individuals and competent computer professionals.
 The College's goal of Student success and Community enrichment is the driving force for the department.
 It is our belief that the community is enriched through the successful development and placement of each of our students.
 Through access, preparation, student and graduate success, and partnering with the community, the department strives to make a difference in the community, one student at a time, and through our programs we aspire to allow OCCC to make significant contributions to the local, state and federal workforce development.
+The department continues

 The program prides itself in its solid core curriculum.
 Courses are taught at appropriate levels and care is taken to make sure that students do build on course objectives that have been worked on in pre-requisite courses.
 Courses are planned to build on each other for the entire degree plan so that a student has a well-rounded portfolio of skills when they graduate with the program.
-Hands on labs and projects that have been incorporated into our courses across the degree programs supplement the course content and add to student engagement and success.
+Programming classes incorporated online programming practice tools, cumulative final assignments, class presentations, individual and group assignments, and lab modules.
+Some programming classes took a more project and example-based approach in class to foster group work and more discussion among students.
 We will continue to work with Recruitment to increase awareness and interest in STEM areas, and also continue to offer workshops for K-12 students and teachers.
 We also proud of the partnerships we have built with our industry partners and the faith they show in us when they come to us with employment opportunities for our students.
 We will continue to work with hiring managers and employers to create internship and placement opportunities.
-Our Advisory

-Board continues to volunteer and provide different workshops, sessions or even mentorships for our students.
+Our Advisory Board continues to amaze us when they volunteer to provide different workshops, sessions or even mentorships for our students.
+We value partnerships that we have forged with our 4 year partner institutions and the faith that they show us when they accept our courses for theirs.
+We share good relationships with faculty who are willing to meet and give us advice if we ask for it.